foofoo-boo/foofoo.boo/cltpk24km000x09l7c14s1f7h.md

 * The blue sky is bright,

-* There are also times afraid of dark night,
+* There are also times afraid of dark night;

-* After all, he is not the sun,
+* He is not the sun after all,

-* Not enough to burn himself out...
+* Unable to burn enough on his own...